kushidesign/kushi/README.md

 These shared styles should be defined in a dedicated namespace, or set of dedicated namespaces, and required once in your core or main ns.

+Unlike the `sx` macro, defclass does not support runtime bindings.

  <!-- This css class is only written to disk if a component references it. -->

 ```Clojure